Parasgupta44/DownPlayer/readme.md

 ```
 - After that, the interface is pretty elementary to work on.
 - Just enter the name of song / artist and after the download is complete, you can simply browse the file through the app and can play the song.
 (All downloaded songs will be converted to mp3, given that ffmpeg is working fine!)
 - You can also bundle the code using pyinstaller and make an executable which is portable.
-Just run the following command in the terminal:
+Just run the following command in the terminal (can use your icon):
 ```
 pyinstaller.exe --onefile --icon=your_app_icon.ico main.py
 ```